huang06/ml-assignment/DELIVERY.md

 ### Launch a Kubernetes Cluster

-For simplicity uses k3s, a lightweight Kubernetes distribution.
+Use k3s for its simplicity and lightweight nature, making it ideal for quick deployments.

 ```bash
 curl -sfL https://get.k3s.io | INSTALL_K3S_VERSION=v1.28.6+k3s2 sh -